ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 ## Instructions
 1. Read the [Compatibility](#compatibility) section below to make sure the tool will work for you
 2. Download the 'delivery-window-finder.scpt' [here](https://github.com/ahertel/wholefoods-delivery-slot-finder/raw/master/delivery-window-finder.scpt)
+3. Enable "Allow JavaScript from Apple Events".
+[How-to video](https://www.youtube.com/watch?v=S6zb_6yTAbo)
 3. Log into your Amazon account in Safari
 4. Fill your Whole Foods/Amazon Fresh cart with your complete order and proceed through the checkout process manually.
 Stop once you've arrived at the page saying no slots are available
-5. Open delivery-window-finder.scpt in _Script Editor_ and click the 'Play' button to run it
+5. Open delivery-window-finder.scpt in _Script Editor_ and click the 'Play' button to run it and follow the prompts
 ![run button](https://i.imgur.com/kpQee5h.png)
 6. Turn up the volume to hear the notification when a slot is found

+Notes:
+The script will stop running if your computer falls asleep.
+You can adjust your 'Energy Saver' settings in System Preferences or download [Caffeine app](https://intelliscapesolutions.com/apps/caffeine) to keep your Mac awake.

 ## Compatibility
-Currently **not compatible** with Whole Foods orders from primenow.com, but Prime Now compatibility may be added eventually.
-Check back periodically.
+Currently **not compatible** with Whole Foods orders from primenow.amazon.com.
+Currently only compatible with Amazon Fresh and Whole Foods orders from amazon.com.
+Prime Now compatibility may be added eventually.
+Check [here](https://github.com/ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/issues/23) for any progress.

 **Before using this tool**, ensure that your checkout page looks **exactly** like the examples in the _Compatible_ section below.
-This tool currently only works for some regions of the US because Amazon's checkout pages seem to vary based on your location and I designed the tool based on the page I see in my region.
+This tool currently only works for some regions because Amazon's checkout pages seem to vary based on your location and I designed the tool based on the page I see in my region.
 If your checkout page doesn't look like the examples in the _Compatible_ or _Incompatible_ sections below, this tool may still work for you but no guarantees.

 ### Compatible
-These are sample screenshots for delivery to a NJ address
+These are sample screenshots for delivery to a New Jersey address
 #### Whole Foods
 ![Whole Foods](https://i.imgur.com/r7EQQF6.jpg)